Roger P. Weissberg

 Board Vice Chair

-Roger P. Weissberg is UIC Distinguished Professor of Psychology and Education and NoVo Foundation Endowed Chair in Social and Emotional Learning at the University of Illinois at Chicago (UIC), where he directs the Social and Emotional Learning (SEL) Research Group.
-He is also board vice chair and chief knowledge officer for CASEL.
-For the past three decades Weissberg has trained scholars and practitioners about innovative ways to design, implement, and evaluate family, school, and community interventions.
+Roger P. Weissberg is NoVo Foundation Endowed Chair in Social and Emotional Learning, UIC and LAS Distinguished Professor, and Professor of Psychology and Education at the University of Illinois at Chicago (UIC).
+He directs the Social and Emotional Learning (SEL) Research Group.
+He is also Board Vice-Chair and Chief Knowledge Officer for the Collaborative for Academic, Social, and Emotional Learning (CASEL), a national organization committed to making evidence-based social, emotional, and academic learning an essential part of preschool through high school education..
+For the past three decades, Weissberg has trained scholars and practitioners about innovative ways to design, implement, and evaluate family, school, and community interventions.

 Born in Newark, N.J., Weissberg graduated summa cum laude and Phi Beta Kappa with a bachelor’s in psychology from Brandeis University in 1974.
 He received his doctorate from the University of Rochester in 1980.
 He was the research director for the Primary Mental Health Project from 1980 to 1982.
 He was a professor in the Psychology Department at Yale University between 1982 and 1992, where he collaborated with the New Haven Public School District to establish the K-12 Social Development Project.
 He has been a faculty member at UIC since 1992 and has led CASEL since 1996.
 He and his wife, Stephanie Wright, a clinical psychologist, have two wonderful children, Elizabeth and Ted.